Search results presents summary cataloged item data in a tabular format.

 Operators will see a “manage” dropdown; choose an option to bulk-edit the query results, to print labels for the query results, or to download query results in various formats.

-Specimen data are often much more complex than can readily be represented in a tabular format.
+Catalog record data are often much more complex than can readily be represented in a tabular format.
 Arctos provides embedded data objects to address the most common situations.
 Associated “Expand….” buttons will “pretty print” the JSON (transform it into a human-readable format).

 Many queries also consider only “preferred” or “most important” data (often an arbitrary distinction).
 Contact us for more information.

-Specimen Parts are presented as concatenated strings.
+Parts are presented as concatenated strings.
 Turn on “partdetail” to see individual parts (as JSON).

 Only the current accepted identifications is shown by default.
 Turn on “ID History (JSON)” to see all identifications.